andrewmatlock/Indux/docs/docs/plugins/markdown.md

 </x-code-group>

-The `route('path')` function searches the collection for an item where an arbitrary property like `path` matches any segment of the current URL.
-When found, it returns that item, allowing access to its properties (like `article`).
-This enables route-specific content loading without manual URL parsing, and is how this very Indux doc is rendered.
+The `route('path')` function searches the data source for an item where an arbitrary property like `path` matches any segment of the current URL.
+When found, it returns that item, allowing access to its other properties like `article`.
+This enables route-specific content loading without manual URL parsing, and is how this very Indux article is rendered.

 ---